TinyRetroWarehouse/Awesome-Retro-Docs/README.md

 # Awesome Retro.Docs

->**Awesome Retro.Docs** is a project without focus on sales and designed for educational, reference and archival purpose only.
+>**Awesome Retro.Docs** is a non-profit, community driven curation and long-term preservation of any and all documents related to legacy systems, and should be used ONLY for educational, reference and archival purposes.

-## What is this?
+## About

-A curated collection of technical documents, including diagrams, manuals, schematics, datasheets and technical information for Arcades, Handhelds, Consoles, Computers and MCU’s.
+This is curated collection of technical documents, including diagrams, manuals, schematics, datasheets and technical information for Arcades, Handhelds, Consoles, Computers and MCU’s.

-## Legal
+## License

-**Tiny Retro Warehouse** - Copyright © 2019-2020 Marcus Andrade.
+TinyRetroWarehouse and any of its maintainers are in no way associated with or endorsed any company not implicit indicated.

-Any other content, brand names or logos are copyright or trademark to their respective owners.
+All other brands or product names are the property of their respective holders.